PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 segment.
 The interpolated line of each segment can then be stored as integer values m, b in our LUT.
 With the formula y = m * x + b we can describe the line again.

-** Rephrase the previous two lines.
-Maybe add a link to LUT in the idea page **

  <img src="/paco-cpu/images/lut-function-linear.png" alt="lut-function" width="300">

 For more information on the LUT please read the [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:lut)